crossplane/crossplane/docs/workloads/aws/wordpress-aws.md

 ### Deploy all Workload Resources

-Now deploy all the workload resources, including the RDS database and EKS cluster with the following single commands:
+Now deploy all the workload resources, including the RDS database and EKS cluster with the following commands:

 Create provider:
 ```console